flouciel/flouciel.github.io/src/content/blog/rethinking-threat-modeling.md

 >  1. Threat modeling is only for security or developers.

-Threat modeling is not only for security professionals or developers.
-It's a collaborative effort that involves everyone in the development team, from business analysts to developers to security experts.
+Threat modeling isn't just for security professionals or developers.
+It's a collaborative effort that involves everyone on the development team, from business analysts to developers to security experts.
 It's not a one-time activity, but a continuous process that should be integrated into the development lifecycle.
-Our goal is not stop at technical risks, it also includes the operational and business risks.
+Our goal isn't to stop at technical risks.
+It also includes operational and business risks.

 > 2. Threat modeling is only for large or complex systems.